sotibx2022/KTMecommerce/README.md

 34. categories and subcategories for mobile is not appearing anywhere.
 36. when share button from footer clicked, my website need to be shared.
-39. to others and share icons doesnot work. rosponsiveness issues -
+39. to others and share icons doesnot work.
-38. order Items in order page need to be corrected.
 41. there is an issue while adding mobile items in the wishlist.
 Large functions:-
 1. Currency function.